Fixed bill: History

 The ability to provide fixed bill energy contracts in the US grew out of the deregulation of the energy industry in the 1990s.
-An early pioneer in this field was Equitable Gas Company.
-They proposed a one-year, fixed-bill natural gas contract to Allegheny County, PA public schools in 1995.
+An early pioneer in this field was the Equitable Gas Company.
+It proposed a one-year, fixed-bill natural gas contract to Allegheny County public schools in 1995.

 The two inventors of the Equitable Gas product, Bernard Bilski and Rand Warsaw, then left Equitable and formed their own company, WeatherWise USA.
 Rand Warsaw is now CEO of the company.
 They have further developed the product and now offer a variety of fixed bill plans to energy companies under license.
 The energy companies, in turn, offer the plans to their customers.

 Patents

 On April 16, 1996, Equitable Gas filed a patent application on their process.
 The inventors were Equitable employees, Bernard Bilski and Rand Warsaw.
 The title was “Energy Risk Management Method”.
 It had a description of a method for hedging the weather-related risk that contributes to fluctuating demand in a fixed bill pricing scheme.
-It has been viewed as a “pure” Business method patent and was rejected by the USPTO examiner, the USPTO board of appeals, the Court of Appeals for the Federal Circuit (case In re Bilski) and the US Supreme Court (case Bilski v.
+It has been viewed as a “pure” Business method patent and was rejected by the USPTO examiner, the USPTO board of appeals, the United States Court of Appeals for the Federal Circuit (case In re Bilski) and the Supreme Court of the United States (case Bilski v.
 Kappos).

 Numerous other patent applications have been filed with several having issued.
 The patents cover different variations of fixed bill offerings.